Loyal Order of Moose: Benefits and philanthropy

 The LOOM has historically supported numerous charitable and civic activities.
 It has sponsored medical research for muscular dystrophy, cerebral palsy, cancer and cardiology, as well as the March of Dimes.
 It has also supported Boy Scout and Girl Scout programs.

-Moose distributed a recruiting video, filmed in 2000, called "Unbelievably Cool".
+Moose distributed a recruiting video, filmed in 2000, called Unbelievably Cool.

 Independent, Benevolent and Protective Order of Moose

-In 1925 the LOOM brought a suit against the Independent, Benevolent and Protective Order of Moose, an African American order.
+In 1925, the LOOM brought a suit against the Independent, Benevolent and Protective Order of Moose, an African American order.
 They attempted to obtain a legal injunction to keep them from using the Moose name, ritual, emblem and titles of its officers.
 The New York Supreme Court found that the evidence presented by the Loyal Order of Moose was inadmissible, and it found in favor of the Independent, Benevolent and Protective Order of Moose.

-In another lawsuit heard by a Maryland Circuit Court, the Loyal Order of Moose sued the Independent, Benevolent and Protective Order of Moose, saying they had infringed on its intellectual property by using the word moose in its name, by using the moose in its emblem, and by having similar rituals.
-The court found that the two organizations' emblems and part of their rituals were virtually identical, and the court estrained the African American order from using the word moose in its name.
+In another lawsuit heard by a Maryland Circuit Court, the Loyal Order of Moose sued the Independent, Benevolent and Protective Order of Moose, saying they had infringed on its intellectual property by using the word "moose" in its name, by using the moose in its emblem, and by having similar rituals.
+The court found that the two organizations' emblems and part of their rituals were virtually identical, and the court restrained the African American order from using the word "moose" in its name.
 The court allowed the Independent, Benevolent and Protective Order of Moose to continue using the same fraternal titles and colors.

 The IBPOOM was an unrelated all-African woman order.